-This standing desk buying guide explains how to choose a standing desk by comparing the factors that affect daily use: stability, height range, desktop size, lift quality, cable management, materials, intelligence, and long-term fit.
+This standing desk buying guide explains how to choose a standing desk by comparing the factors that affect daily use: stability, height range, desktop size, lifting system, cable management, materials, warranty, and long-term fit.

 If you are comparing standing desks, start with how the desk will perform in your actual workspace.
 A good standing desk should stay stable at working height, fit your body when sitting and standing, hold your equipment comfortably, and make it easy to change posture without disrupting work.